 Play many repetitions as long as there are no spasms

 On the other hand, the whole idea of the retraining is repeating the symptom-free movement in order to strengthen the right neuro-associations.
-So do try to keep practise sessions short.
+So do try to keep practice sessions short.
 But don’t be afraid to play a little longer than originally intended IF you experience a nice relaxed feeling while playing.

 Don’t be afraid and try to enjoy and focus on sending out correct intentions.